Self Employed Car Loan Guide

-This is an 11-digit number which allows you to charge for goods and services, pay tax and register for GST.
+This is an 11-digit number that allows you to charge for goods and services, pay tax and register for GST.
 Not all businesses need to be GST-registered, it depends on your annual turnover.

 It's not a bad idea to register when you get your ABN though, as it makes it easier when you apply for finance, need to employ other people or if your turnover passes the $75,000 or $150,000 (for non-profit) threshold.

 Some forms of employment, like driving for Uber or owning a franchise, require you to have an ABN and GST registration.

 Due to a growing demand for independence at work, more people in Australia are branching out and choosing to be self-employed rather than PAYG under someone else's enterprise.
 This has increased the need for low doc and entrepreneurial car loans.

 You don't need to leverage your mortgage to get a Self-Employed Car Loan.